Learning to drive/ride (overview)

 Keys for life (School Drug Education and Road Aware)

 School Drug Education and Road Aware (SDERA) has developed a pre-driver program called Keys for Life, to assist school staff to deliver pre-driver training to Year 10-12 students.
-Participating students receive free resources and a discounted rate on their Learner's Permit.
+Participating students receive free resources and a Keys for Life Certificate (K4L) on completion of the training.

 A one day workshop is compulsory for teachers wishing to conduct the Keys for Life program.
 For more information go to SDERA's Keys for life website.